-Habitat loss and modification
+Habitat loss and modificat ion brevissimus , If this occurred, population decline is anticipated to be rapid with local extirpation projected.
 Impacts of land clearing for agricultureon riparian vegetation and water quality.

-Status: Historical and Future

-Confidence: Known

-Consequence: Moderate Trend: Unknown

-Extent: Most of the range.
+Status: Historical and Future Confidence: Known Consequence: Moderate Trend: Unknown Extent: Most of the range.
 Land clearing for agricultural grazing can result in the degradation and removal of stream habitat and vegetation utilised by G. brevissimus.
 Earthworks associated with these land use practices can include soil disturbance and removal or disturbance aquatic and overhanging vegetation.
-This can potentially lead to erosion, with increased sedimentation and. effluent runoff into waterways containing the species.
-Rainfall can i) Eligibility against criteria

-exacerbate sedimentation and

-effluent runoff as less canopy and

-ground vegetation cover is available

-to capture/intercept rain.
-Declines

-in water quality via land clearing

-can have the similar impacts as that

-of bushfires (see that threat).
+This can potentially lead to erosion, with increased sedimentation and, effluent runoff into waterways containing the species.
+Rainfall can exacerbate sedimentation and effluent runoff as less canopy and ground vegetation cover is available to capture/intercept rain.
+Declines in water quality via land clearing can have the similar impacts as that of bushfires (see that threat).